 When we describe a violin as sounding old, do we assume that being old is the reason for that sound?
 Do we believe that the aged wood is responsible for a particular characteristic, and that the violin in question must have sounded completely different when it was made?
 Perhaps when we say “old violin sound” we are not at all implying that the violin’s age is a factor, but rather that the workmanship and wood of a violin’s era typically yielded the quality we are hearing and most probably had such tonal qualities at birth.
 Science might be able to explain the changes in wood’s properties and the evolution in a violin’s dimensions, arching, or anything else to do with the aging process.
 As for what we hear now in comparison to what was heard hundreds of years ago, we don’t know!

 Varieties of Preference

-Old violins are were made by Italian, German, French, Czech, Hungarian, American, and makers from many other countries.
-Many of us have relatively narrow experience with them given the broad range of styles, experimentation and regions different woods.
+Old violins were made by Italian, German, French, Czech, Hungarian, American, and makers from many other countries.
+Many of us have relatively narrow experience with them given the broad range of styles, the continuous experimentation, and regions of different woods.
 Violins made within a narrow time span of the Seventeenth Century alone cover a wide spectrum of violin sound.

 In the early 1600s Jacob Stainer inspired a model, characterized by high arching and a narrow figure which typically yielded a warm, mellow, deep, and sweet tone.
 In contrast, the wider and less arched range of models developed by Antonio Stradivarius, which aided in a brighter tone and more projection in a large space, became more important with time, but not to the exclusion of the Stainer model.
 The popularity of the Stainer model’s warmer, more intimate tone remained influential in Vienna, Austria, and parts of Italy.
 Violin enthusiasts of today may have encountered successful products of Stainer’s influence in violins from the Klotz family of Mittenwald, Germany, and frequently seen violins by the Thir family and school of Austria.